2i2c-org/2i2c-org.github.io/content/jobs/open/product-community-lead-2022.md

 * Experience using an open source language in a research/education setting.
 * An interest in learning about workflows with the open source language Python, and open source workflows around it for research and education.
 * Experience or strong interest in cloud infrastructure and data workflows for research or education, and how this can lead to more collaboration, openness, and productivity (for example, via managed services and [Analysis Ready, Cloud Optimized datasets](https://eartharxiv.org/repository/view/2726/)).
-* Experience with distributed and complex open source communities and ability to communicate and collaborate effectively with these communities.About us page
+* Experience with distributed and complex open source communities and ability to communicate and collaborate effectively with these communities.